 After fitting, all hit rates converge to roughly 8 Hz at zero threshold.
-Taking an average of 230 primary electrons for photopeak events, the measured charge at the inflexion points (p_1) is used to calculate the gas gain.
-The gain exhibits the usual exponential dependence on the mesh voltage (Figure 5) with a slope of 0.032/V typical of argon-based gas mixtures [21].
-At 350 V, a scan of the high threshold was performed too.
-The resulting R(t) trend is showed in Figure 6 together with the low threshold trend.
+Taking an average of 230 218 primary electrons for photopeak events, the measured charge at the inflexion points (p_1) is used to 219 calculate the gas gain.
+The gain exhibits the usual exponential dependence on the mesh voltage 220 (Figure 5) with a slope of 0.032/V typical of argon-based gas mixtures [24].
+At 350V, a scan of 221 the high threshold was performed too.
+The resulting R(t) trend is showed in Figure 6 together with 222 the low threshold trend.
 The two threshold scans give gas gain values of 323 and 300 respectively.
-The agreement is reasonable and the 4 % difference can probably be explained by systematic errors during the calibration.
+223 The agreement is reasonable and the 4 % difference can probably be explained by systematic errors 224 during the calibration.
+225

-3.2.2 Mesh voltage scan
+226 3.2.2 Mesh voltage scan

 The smallest detectable charge can be deduced from a measurement of the counting rate versus gas gain.
 In this study, the source is still collimated to the centre of a single pad while the other pads are disabled.
-The threshold of the tested pad is set by iteratively decreasing the DAC until the count rate becomes dominated by noise.
+The threshold of the tested pad is set by iteratively decreasing the discriminator DAC until the count rate becomes dominated by noise.
 The final DAC value is then set one unit above this steep transition so this configuration can be defined as the configuration of lowest workable threshold.

 The counting rate is measured at various mesh voltages (200-400 V) in this configuration of lowest threshold.
 As showed in Figure 6 (right), it increases with voltage as the charge spectrum shifts above threshold.
-The trend can be described by an sigmoid function with an inflexion point at 260 V. At this voltage, the rate is per definition half of its maximum value because the threshold is equal to the average pad charge.
-The smallest detectable charge is thus given by:
+The trend can be described by an sigmoid function with an inflexion point at 260 V. At this voltage, the rate is per definition half of its maximum value which implies that the threshold is equal to the average pad charge.
+The smallest detectable charge is then given by: